Power2All/torrust-actix/README.md

 ```

 ### Tracker URL
-Your tracker announce URL will be the following, depending what blocks you have enabled:
+Your tracker announce URL will be the following, depending on what blocks you have enabled:
 * `udp://127.0.0.1:6969/announce`
 * `http://127.0.0.1:6969/announce`
 * `https://127.0.0.1:6969/announce`

 ### Built-in API
-The following URL's are available if you have enabled the API block:
+The following URLs are available if you have enabled the API block:
 * `http://127.0.0.1:8080/stats` - This will show statistics of the tracker in JSON format.
 * `https://127.0.0.1:8080/stats` - Same as above, but then with SSL enabled.